intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 KVM_RUN_X86_BUS_LOCK should be checked regardless of the primary exit reason if userspace wants to take action on all detected bus locks.

+Note!
+On AMD CPUs, the bus lock exit to user space occurs with RIP pointing at the offending instruction.
+In contrast, on Intel CPUs, the RIP points to the instruction right after the guilty one after the bus lock exit to user space.

 7.23 KVM_CAP_PPC_DAWR1
 ----------------------